My Approach to Helping

 I encourage you to take a look at my website to get a good idea of my professional personality, therapy approach, and offered services to my clients!

 More Info About My Practice

 I am lucky enough to be housed within the offices of Tennessee Alternative Medicine, which is a group of practitioners dedicated to whole-person health as I am.
 TN Alt Med is home to chiropractic care, a nutritionist, an acupuncturist, an esthetician, and several other specialized mental health therapists!
-We are also across the street from Abundant Yoga Studio and Herban Market, a delicious health market with even more goodness to pursue toward wellness.

 Important Factors for Choosing a Therapist

 There are several factors to consider in this search.
 You need to consider your budget, your location, and perhaps even the mode of therapy you would like.
 Most importantly - and this is backed up by research - you need to find a therapist you feel comfortable with.
 Your human-to-human relationship determines the effectiveness of therapy more than any other factor at play.
 Ask yourself this: To the degree that I expressed myself in this session, did I feel seen, heard, and understood by this person?
 If the answer is no, or you aren't sure, I would recommend you move along and keep looking.
 Hold out for the therapist who makes you think, "Okay, yes, they just get it."
 You will have more progress with that therapist than their counterparts you connected less with.